I earn my living from both display ads (i.e. AdSense) and affiliate marketing.

 You can promote products with affiliate links on Facebook, Twitter and Pinterest.
 While I don’t do this much, you can and you may just make it pay.
 It’s nice to have additional promotion opportunities.

 You have no control over commission rates.
-In 2017 Amazon chopped its commissions.
+In 2017 Amazon chopped its commissions and then again in April 2020.
 Merchants cut commissions all the time.
 You set up a huge promotional campaign earning $X amount and then out of nowhere your revenue decreases.
 It’s not fun.

 You’re not going to sell products consistently with an article such as “7 Reasons Hollywood Rejected X Actor”.
 Only buyer intent content will successfully promote products with affiliate links.
 This means you have less content options and much of it is more competitive.